How Pre-Speak Visual Communication Evolved Into Spoken-Word Aural Language

 Before we spoke, we had to lift our arms to communicate the concept of “lift” or “up”.
-After we got control of our tongues, we simply inserted into our newfangled speaking machine ( our mouths and tongues) the codes (motions) we had been using for millions of years to communicate.
+After we got control of our tongues, we simply inserted the codes (motions) we had been using for millions of years to communicate into our newfangled speaking machine ( our mouths and tongues).

-What else could we do?
+What else could we have done?
 Start from scratch?
 New technology is always built upon a previous technology.
 That is just an undeniable scientific staple.
 We learn from what was before and adapt.
 Same as it ever was.

 Since lifting the tongue produces an EL-sound, a large percentage of EL-sounds within words were assigned to describe things or actions that were lifted or light.